How to use SVN on OSX for WordPress.org Themes and Plugins in 6 Steps

-1. Download SmartSVN App on your computer
+1. Download the SmartSVN App on your computer

 2. Connect to the Remote Repository